Metadata

 get access to those and how to make use of this information

-to enhance our own Encoder
+to enhance our own Encoder and Decoder interfaces from the

 last part.